amaurijp/aRIX/README.md

 ## Consolidating parameters in a single data-frame

-The `.../Settings/DFs_to_consolidate.csv` file contains the definitions to consolidate all extracted parameters in a single CSV dataframe name `_consolidated_DF.csv` (saved in `.../dataframes/`).
+`.../Settings/DFs_to_consolidate.csv` contains the definitions to consolidate all extracted parameters in a single CSV dataframe name `_consolidated_DF.csv` (saved in `.../dataframes/`).
 Details on each field are bellow.

 ### 1. `parameter`
-- Name of the parameter that will be concatenated in a column in the consolidated data-frame.
+- Name the parameter that will be concatenated in a column in the consolidated data-frame.
 - **Allowed characters**: `A-Z`, `a-z`, `0-9`, and `_`.
 - **Example**: `size_of_nanoparticles`.